microsoft/PQCrypto-VPN/README.md

 OpenVPN's line length limit in configuration files limits how many ciphersuites we can specify in order to guarantee a post-quantum ciphersuite is selected.

+Our code is currently based on OpenVPN 2.4.4 and the Open Quantum Safe fork of OpenSSL 1.0.2.
+Because work is still underway to integrate liboqs with the OpenSSL 1.1 series, and OpenVPN began supporting OpenSSL 1.1 with version 2.4.5, we have not yet updated to the latest version of OpenVPN.
+To address CVE-2018-9336 which affects OpenVPN versions 2.4.5 and earlier, we have backported the fix from version 2.4.6.